OptimalLockdown/MobilitySEIRD-France/README.md

 - `plot_routines` contains some scripts to produce plots in the paper.
 - `results` contains the `.jrl` files used to store the inference results in the ABCpy library, together with some figures.
 - `src` contains source code, with model definition and various utilities functions.
-- `Datasets.ipynb` is a jupyter notebook describing the data sources and the data processing operations before fitting the model.
+- `Dataset_France.py` is the Python script formatting the data before inference can be done.
-- `inference_SEI4RD_england_data.py` is the script performing model fit; can be used with MPI parallelization by uncommenting one line.
+- `inference_SEI4RD_france_data.py` is the script performing model fit; can be used with MPI parallelization by uncommenting one line.
 - `optimal_control_posterior_mean.py` is the script performing optimal control under uncertainty, together with the definition of several functions to perform optimal control in specific cases.

 ## Requirements